 Hey Mamas (and non-mamas, who like quick hairstyle hacks!) – this one’s for YOU!!!!
 Boys – save yourself some time and stop reading this now.
-This is my go-to hairstyle for basically everything these days since it takes less than five minutes and always looks “done”, even if I haven’t washed my hair in awhile (Mom Truth #1: my hair rarely sees shampoo these days unless it’s in powder form).
+This is my go-to hairstyle for basically everything these days since it takes less than five minutes and always looks “done”, even if I haven’t washed my hair in awhile (Mom Truth #1: my hair rarely sees shampoo these days unless it’s in powder form or I just got off the Peloton!!).
 I get more requests for this blog than anything else, so here it is… you are going to laugh when you see how I do it!

 Mom Truth #2: I have SUPER thin hair (my family calls it ‘chickadee fluff’ because it’s so baby fine) but I’ve always LOVED fun hairstyles so if you ever see me with nice, thick hair, I can promise you that I’m wearing extensions.
 The secret is OUT!
 I’ve tried them all, tape-ins, beads, and temporary but my favorite are the clip-ins because they’re easier on my hair and I can choose when to wear them.
 My absolute favorite clip-in extensions are the Barefoot Blonde Classic set (21 inches) in the color “Honey Dipped” because the seam is so small, you can’t see if under your hair at all when you wear your hair down.
 But for the Mom-Bun, there are lots of great brands out there that are slightly less expensive.
 My other go-to brand is Euronext in Dark Blond Frost (18 inches).
 You can shop both of these extension options (and everything I’m wearing in this blog) by clicking the thumbnail images below (make sure you click the photo of the item, not the Pinterest graphic logo)!